LLNL/radiuss-shared-ci/docs/index.rst

 Overview
 ========

-We split the design in three steps necessary to adopt RADIUSS CI methodology.
+We split the design in three steps necessary to adopt RADIUSS Shared CI methodology.
 Those actions will be documented in the `user_guide`_.

 1. **Use Spack to configure the project build.**
    Spack provides a single context to express *toolchains*, *machines